Merri/settlers2/src/pages/2011/08/too-happy-colors-have-a-new-palette/index.md

 ---
-title: "Too happy colors?
-Have a new palette!"
+title: 'Too happy colors?
+Have a new palette!'
-publishDate: "2011-08-19"
+description: Alternative palette for the game.
+pubDate: 2011-08-19
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "tools"
+    - tools
 ---

 Ever thought the color selection in The Settlers II is too colorful and happy?
 Don't worry, I now have a solution for your problem!